What is a dual diagnosis treatment program?

 Helping a loved one enter treatment can be difficult if your loved one is not yet ready or able to acknowledge that they have a problem and need help.

 People tend to recognize they have a problem with substances when they start to experience consequences.
-One thing family members can do is consider whether they are, with the best of intentions, shielding their loved one from the negative consequences of their drinking or smoking.
+One thing family members can do is consider whether they are, with the best of intentions, shielding their loved one from the negative consequences of their drinking or using.
 Often family members will step in to make sure their daughter doesn’t fail a test at school or to help their husband avoid trouble at work.
 One step for family members might be to stop trying to protect their loved one from those consequences.
 This can be painful, but could be necessary to help your loved one get treatment to address a serious illness.

 Setting boundaries and sticking to them can also be important.
 Set expectations for your loved one about their behavior in your home or at school and outline the consequences for not meeting those expectations.

 Make treatment available.
 Continue to offer treatment as an option and offer to help them apply to a treatment program.
-They admissions process might feel overwhelming to someone struggling with substance use.
+The admissions process might feel overwhelming to someone struggling with substance use.
 Offer to tour the campus with them, participate in an inquiry call, or help them develop a list of questions to ask the admissions representative.

 Joining a group like Families Anonymous, Al-Anon, Alateen, or Nar-Anon, can be a good place for families to start their own recovery process even if their loved one is not open to entering treatment yet.
 Families may also want to consider talking to a therapist individually to help support their mental health.